nivedlalp/demo-collection-builder/pages/about.md

 ## About the Collection

-This site is generated using [CollectionBuilder-GH](https://collectionbuilding.github.io/gh/), a project to create a free and simple digital collection using [GitHub Pages](https://pages.github.com/) from:
+This is a demo collection to practice using CB-GH.
+I hope to learn how:

-- a CSV of collection metadata
+- To use markdown
-- a folder of JPG images or PDF documents
+- To use github web UI

 The template repository features four objects from the University of Idaho Library's [Digital Collections](https://www.lib.uidaho.edu/digital).